Fury-Labs/furya/x/mint/README.md

 ### Notes

-1. `mint_denom` defines denom for minting token - uosmo
+1. `mint_denom` defines denom for minting token - ufury
 2. `genesis_epoch_provisions` provides minting tokens per epoch at genesis.
 3. `epoch_identifier` defines the epoch identifier to be used for the mint module e.g. "weekly"
 4. `reduction_period_in_epochs` defines the number of epochs to pass to reduce the mint amount